20+ BEST Things to Do in Florence for First Time Visitors

 Welcome to one of the world’s most famous bridges, and Florence’s first bridge to cross the Arno River!
 Dating back as early as the 10th century, Ponte Vecchio (“Old Bridge”) is a very fitting name.
 Up until 1218, Ponte Vecchio was the only bridge to cross the Arno River.

-The Ponte Vecchio we see today has gone through renovations in the 12th century, and then in the 14th century due to a severe flood.
+The Ponte Vecchio we see today went through renovations in the 12th century, and again in the 14th century due to a severe flood.

 While the bridge is iconic to walk on due to its history, it is worth noting that the best way to experience it is from the adjacent bridges.
 Walk across the Ponte Santa Trinità or Ponte alla Grazia to see the bridge in its full splendor.